Optimizing IT Management

 1. Define the Scope: Start by establishing the boundaries of your system.
 Clearly identify the information processed and the systems involved, ensuring there’s no ambiguity about what’s included in the assessment.

-2. Gather Existing Documentation: Collect any existing security policies, procedures, and previous risk assessments that can inform your SSP.
+2. Gather Existing Documentation: Collect any existing policies, procedures, and previous risk assessments that can inform your SSP.
 This foundational information is crucial for a comprehensive understanding of your current security posture.

-4. Document Security Controls: For each NIST SP 800-171 control, describe how your entity implements the control, including any tools or processes applied.
+4. Document Controls: For each NIST SP 800-171 control, describe how your entity implements the control, including any tools or processes applied.
 This documentation is essential for demonstrating compliance and operational effectiveness.

 5. Assign Roles and Responsibilities: Clearly outline who is responsible for each aspect of the SSP, ensuring accountability.
 This step is vital for fostering a culture of responsibility within your organization.